andreslopezrm/tds/README.md

 Refer to [this example](https://github.com/redis-developer/basic-analytics-dashboard-redis-bitmaps-nodejs#how-the-data-is-accessed) for a more detailed example of what you need for this section.

-### Performance Benchmarks

-[If you migrated an existing app to use Redis, please put performance benchmarks here to show the performance improvements.]

 ## How to run it locally?